fink-lang/fink-lang.github.io/pages/index.md

 spam = foobar + 321

 spam
-# ~= 444
+# 444
 ```

 #### numbers

-Fink has support for integers, floating point values.
+Fink has support for integers and floating point values.

-There are integer, floating point, hexadecimal, octal and binary number literals that can be used in code.
+There are integer, floating point, hexadecimal, octal and binary literals that can be used in code.

 A `_` may be used as a spearator to make long numbers more readable.